Thorough oil analysis

-The STLE tribology app challenge is an ongoing contest for 2018 that’s asks players to answer tribology and lubrication related questions.
+The STLE app challenge is an ongoing contest for 2019 that’s asks players to answer tribology and lubrication related questions.
 Every Monday new questions will be posted to the STLE Challenge through the STLE 365 app.
 Answer questions correctly to gain points.
-Players with the top three scores at the end of the month win.
+Players with the top three scores at the end of the each month win.

 Winners will each receive a $10 Amazon Gift Card.
-In addition, all winners will be entered into a grand prize drawing for a chance to win an Apple iPad courtesy of STLE.
+In addition, all winners will be entered into a grand prize drawing.

 Learn more about the STLE Challenge

 App Challenge will resume on Monday, February 4, 2019

 Local sections are the best place to receive tribology and lubrication knowledge.
 Take a look below to see local section activities taking place close to you.